 I have not set foot on a plane… since March!
 This is the longest stretch of time that I have not been airborne (10 weeks and 1 day but who’s counting…).
+I am so excited to have my next flight with Jettly!
 It’s kind of an odd feeling!
 Last year I clocked in at 39 flights to over 25 destinations and 12 countries.
 This year, I had a strong clip in January and February with Italy, Kauai, Tahoe and Philadelphia (for a wedding) but limited my air travel as I progressed in my second trimester.

 For the first 29 weeks of my pregnancy, I didn’t slow down on my travel, whatsoever.
 I had a lot of shoots for my video series already schedule and that, couple with my insatiable urge to travel all the time, made me want to just GO GO GO.
 I knew that I’d listen to my body (and my doctor) and if I needed to slow down for my baby and my health, I would.
 However, I had a lot of energy and felt invigorated to keep at it.
 I wanted to pursue all travel projects and aspirations that I could, while I was still able.
 I knew that when my baby girl arrived, my whole world would become focused on her little being so the clock was ticking.

 I am PRETTY sure that I was pregnant while on assignment in Suzhou, China.
 But, I had NO idea that I was pregnant because it was so early on (think like days after conception).
 Baby was just a few cells at that point so of course, it didn’t affect me or my travel at all.
 Still, pretty cool to know that baby’s first “trip” in utero was to China!

 10 Weeks Pregnant: Laguna Beach